 There are no Practice hour requirements for Segment I. Segment II requires 600 Practice hours.
 Segment III requires 300 Practice hours.
-The total number of Practice hours required for the MLA Degree is 900.
+The total number of Practice hours required for the MLA Degree is 900, accrued prior to graduation.

 Portfolio Reviews at the Boston Architectural College are critical gateways where a student must demonstrate the ability to perform at the next level of curricular advancement.
 For details see the section labeled Portfolio Review under Curricular Progress.